 Document #1 Invoices

 Make sure all client invoices are placed among your business documents so you have them all in one place for reference if there are any questions about billing for services.
+Choosing the right invoicing software is the most effective method for managing and organizing all of your invoices.

 Document #2 Confidentiality Agreements